shuvijs/shuvijs.org/docs/guide/index.md

 ## http-proxy

-Quick proxy requests by [shuvi.config](../api-reference/shuvi-config.md#proxy)
+Quick proxy requests by [shuvi.config](../api-reference/config.md#proxy)

 ## Serving Static Files

 ### Static Files under `public` before built

-Shuvi can serve static files like images, CSS files, or JavaScript files, under the `/public` folder.
+Shuvi.js can serve static files like images, CSS files, or JavaScript files, under the `/public` folder.
 Files inside the folder will be treated as static resources which could be accessed by the prefix `/`.

 example:
 > Access the image `public/icon.png` by following code.